The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/gunbreaker.md

 ## Priority System

-Previous GNB guides have thought of the rotation in terms of a 60s/3minute loop.
+Previous GNB guides have thought of the rotation in terms of a 60s/three minute loop.
 In practice, the GNB rotation is much less a loop and more of a priority system.
 GNB is more accurately an “if X is ready, do X, else do Y” class.
 Therefore, after the opener the rotation priority is as follows (with one caveat, mentioned following the priority list):

 1. Use **No Mercy** on cooldown.
 2. Use **Gnashing Fang**, **Sonic Break**, **Blasting Zone**, **Bow Shock**, **Bloodfest** on cooldown.